There’s nothing in this world that we love more than our golden retriever, but boy does he bring a whole new meaning to the term “chaos on walks.”

 #4: The Crochet Dog Harness That’s Actually a Little Work of Art

-You know that moment when you’re trying to wrangle your golden into her harness and she’s wiggling like crazy, and the plastic buckle snaps — again — and you’re just standing there in the entryway holding broken plastic wondering why dog gear has to be so ugly AND so flimsy?
+You know that moment when you’re trying to get your golden into her harness and she’s wiggling like crazy and the plastic buckle snaps again and you’re just standing there in the entryway with a piece of broken plastic wondering why dog gear has to be so ugly AND so flimsy?

 This one is different.

-This white crocheted step-in dog harness is handcrafted in what looks like a chunky cotton blend yarn — soft enough that it won’t irritate sensitive skin under the chest and belly.
-The stitch pattern is a classic single crochet body panel paired with open-stitch strap arms, which means airflow where it counts.
-And that little pink ribbon accent near the metal D-ring?
-It makes the whole thing look like your dog got dressed on purpose.
+This adorable white crocheted step-in dog harness is made of a soft chunky cotton blend yarn that won’t irritate your pet’s skin when worn under the chest and belly.
+The overall look is a classic single crochet body panel with open-stitch strap arms allowing your pet to breath.
+And the little pink ribbon accent on the metal D-ring adds a cute touch.

-The harness wraps around the chest with two wide strap loops — your dog steps through both, you fasten at the back, done.
-No over-the-head wrestling match.
-The silver D-ring sits right at the shoulder blade, so the leash pull distributes across the chest instead of the neck.
+When you put it on your dog, the harness wraps around the chest with two wide strap loops.
+The dog steps through both loops, you fasten them behind, and you are done.
+There is no wrestling over the dog’s head.
+The silver D-ring is positioned right at the shoulder blade so the pull on the leash is distributed over the chest, not the neck.

 📸 Photo credit: Instagram @craftygal1965